its-arihant/100-Days-of-Code-Challenge/Day 93/readme.md

 # DAY93
 Hey, #connections I'm thrilled to share that I've completed my DAY 93 of the #100DaysOfCode challenge.
-Today I solved one leetcode problem:- ""
+Today I solved one leetcode problem:- "1450 Number of Students Doing Homework at a Given Time"

 I'm so glad to participate in this challenge and push myself to become a better coder.
 It's amazing what a little bit of focus and determination can do.
 I can't wait to see what the next 7 days bring.